No Boys Allowed

-No Boys Allowed is the second and most recent studio album by American singer Keri Hilson.
-It was released on December 17, 2010, by Mosley Music Group, Zone 4, Inc. and Interscope Records.
-On the album, Hilson has reunited with Timbaland and Polow da Don, who executively produced the album, as they did with her debut release.
-Hilson also worked with several other producers and songwriters, including Ne-Yo, Tha Bizness, John Legend, StarGate, Bei Maejor and Boi-1da, among others.
-Meanwhile, Chris Brown, Rick Ross, Kanye West, J. Cole, Nelly and Timbaland, are serving as featured guest vocals.
+No Boys Allowed is the second studio album by American singer Keri Hilson.
+It was released on December 21, 2010, by Mosley Music Group, Zone 4, Inc. and Interscope Records.
+Hilson reunited with the executive producers of her previous albums, Timbaland and Polow da Don.
+The trio enlisted producers such as Ne-Yo, Tha Bizness, J-Roc, John Legend, StarGate, Bei Maejor and Boi-1da, among others.
+Meanwhile, Chris Brown, Rick Ross, Kanye West, J. Cole, Nelly and Timbaland himself, contributed guest appearances to the album.
 Musically, No Boys Allowed is an R&B album, which incorporates elements of pop, soul, electro and dancehall into various songs.

-Upon its release, the album has received mixed reviews from most music critics, and peaked at number eleven on the US Billboard 200, selling 102,000 copies in its first week.
-Although it sold 8,000 copies more than her debut album, In a Perfect World...
-(2009), it failed to match that album's debut chart position of number four.
-No Boys Allowed also debuted on the US Top R&B/Hip-Hop Albums chart at number seven and at number ten on the UK R&B Albums Chart.
-The album's lead single, "Breaking Point", was released in the United States on September 7, 2010 and peaked at number forty-four on the US Hot R&B/Hip-Hop Songs chart.
-The second single, "Pretty Girl Rock", was released on October 12, 2010, and peaked within the top ten on the Hot R&B/Hip-Hop Songs chart and the top fifteen in New Zealand.
-Other two singles, "One Night Stand" and "Lose Control (Let Me Down)", were released for radio in March and May 2011, respectively.
+Upon release, the album received mixed reviews from music critics, and peaked at number 11 on the US Billboard 200, selling 102,000 copies in its first week.
+Although it has since sold 8,000 copies more than her debut album, In a Perfect World...
+(2009), it failed to match the album's peak position of number four.
+No Boys Allowed also debuted at number seven on the US Top R&B/Hip-Hop Albums chart and number ten on the UK R&B Albums Chart.
+The album's lead single, "Breaking Point", was released in the United States on September 7, 2010, and peaked at number 44 on the US Hot R&B/Hip-Hop Songs chart.
+The second single, "Pretty Girl Rock", was released on October 12, 2010, and peaked within the top ten on the Hot R&B/Hip-Hop Songs chart, as well as the top 15 in New Zealand.
+Two additional singles, "One Night Stand" and "Lose Control (Let Me Down)", were released for radio in March and May 2011, respectively.